 Developing a project from a ground zero is a complex endeavor.
-There are hundreds of tiny decisions you need to make to keep the work top of your mind.
+There are hundreds of tiny decisions you need to make to keep the work in the top of your mind.
 At the end of the day, much of the tension comes from trying to balance three essential factors: team competency, time and money.

 But, something is missing.
 The project that you’ve been working on for months doesn’t live up to the client’s expectations.
 Some things went astray and the quality significantly dropped.
 Under the assumption that your team is performing well, a good place to start your examination is the time and budget.